Top 10 Reasons Why Madrid is the Best Place to be Single

-Whether my stay is short term or long term, the best way to get involved is by avoiding the well-worn tourist track and diving into the social scene.
-Again, it’s all about tribes, especially for women travellers (I speak from experience as one!).
+Whether my stay is short-term or long-term, the best way to get involved is by avoiding the well-worn tourist track and diving into the social scene.
+Again, it’s all about tribes, especially for women travelers (I speak from experience as one!).
 With the enormous amount of tours, workshops and classes available to you, it’s simply a question of finding those people – or things – that resonate.
 From Spanish classes to cultural tours, your single status will award you ample opportunities to explore!
-And if nothing else, the native Madrileño leading your group will probably end up to be an invaluable resource for your stay. (photo by Jean-David & Anne-Laurel)
+And if nothing else, the native Madrileño leading your group will probably end up being an invaluable resource for your stay.

 Tip: I’ve found that using Meetup, an online social networking site, and EatWith, where you can dine in someone’s home, are a great way to find classes on the cheap.